Board of Directors

 Paul MacMahon is the principal broker and co-owner of Sheridan-MacMahon, Ltd., a Middleburg, Virginia real estate brokerage.
 With more than 40 years’ experience in the Middleburg region, Paul is considered a top broker.
 His extensive community involvement includes serving as a member of the board for Notre Dame Academy, Upper Loudoun Little League, Middleburg Amateur Basketball, and Meadowkirk Retreat Center, and as a member of the George Washington University Baseball Advisory Council.
 Paul and his wife, Marion, have three grown sons and live in Upperville, Virginia.

 V. Jennifer Mastran is the founder of two businesses: a community cycle studio known as Great Falls Cycle Studio and a personal training/coaching business known as Renewed Body.
 She has worked in the fitness industry for over 28, managing and coaching in many different settings.
 She is a member of the board of directors and serves as Donation Coordinator of II Corinthians Foundation.
 She teaches Bible and volunteers in local schools and rehab centers in the area.
-She and her husband, Dave, have six children and one grandson all living in Loudoun County.
+She and her husband, Dave, have six children and three grandchildren.

 John Scott is the second generation President and CEO of Scott-Long Construction, Inc., a commercial general contractor based in Northern Virginia.
 Scott-Long’s focus has been the construction of institutional projects such as hospitals, senior living facilities, religious, community and school buildings, and other challenging commercial projects.
 He is Committee Chair of the local Young Life organization.
 He is Co-Chair for Young Life’s effort to build its new camp in West Virginia.
 He and his wife, Elizabeth, have three grown children and live in Fairfax, Virginia.